Skip to Main Content

 Presidents and the Constitution

-The lessons in Presidents and the Constitution can be approached and presented individually, historically, or thematically.
-Each lesson includes a historical narrative about the featured President focusing on the constitutional issues during his tenure in office.
-Modular lesson plans include warm-up activities, primary source analyses, simulations, guided controversies, role-plays, and other hands-on activities.
+• Lessons can be approached and presented individually, historically, or thematically.
+Each lesson includes a historical narrative about the featured President, focusing on the constitutional issues during their tenure in office.

 Want to create your own playlists, save resources to your library, and access answer keys?
 Sign up for an educator account!